 Ayurvedic view and Ayurvedic Herbal treatment :-

 According to Ayurvedic point of view Dry Eye Syndrome is related to a condition called as Shushk-akshipaka.
 Vata & Pitta/Rakta vitiation as per Ayurvedic view point are the major contributing pathological factors in its manifestation.
-Contrary to the available modern medical treatment / management regimen; Ayurveda propounds a systematic systemic/ holistic treatment approach in the treatment of dry eye syndrome.
+Contrary to the available modern medical treatment / management regimen; Ayurveda propounds a systematic/ holistic treatment approach in the treatment of dry eye syndrome.

 Pathophysiology of Dry Eye Syndrome according to Ayurveda :-